 I met my ex Husband in 2014 through work.
 It was a chance meeting as we lived miles apart but a work event meant that our paths crossed and he made a beeline for me instantly.
 When we all went out that evening, he was overwhelmingly complimentary.
 I now understand this to be “love bombing”.
-Back then, the attention was exactly what I needed and I had no idea that such a term even existed.
+Back then, attention was exactly what I needed and I had no idea that such a term even existed.

 He was attractive and intelligent although not my usual type as he was also loud and carried a definite level of arrogance.
 He was also engaged! (he made up an excuse as to why he had proposed to his “psycho” partner and I foolishly believed him) That night we talked and he asked for my number to which I said No. He made it his mission to get my personal number for the next couple of weeks, emailing me continuously on my work phone until I gave in and let him have my number.

 Everything after that moved incredibly quickly.
-He ended his relationship with his fiancé in the November and by the February I’d left my job and moved up North.
+He ended his relationship with his fiancé in November and by February I’d left my job and moved up North.
 The relationship was intense.
 He put me on a pedestal and made me believe that he absolutely adored me.
-He proposed to me in the June.
-I was later told that he was cheating on me with various other girls but if I’d have been told that at the time I would have never believed it.
+He proposed to me in June.
+I was later told that he was cheating on me with various other girls but if I’d been told that at the time I would have never believed it.
 He seemed obsessed with me.
 Looking back now, I realise that this is not a good state for a healthy relationship, but I guess I loved that I could make somebody so happy by seemingly, just being me!

 Despite this, when he was good, he was great.
 A few months after I moved in with him, he was offered a job in Staffordshire so we moved back.
 In hindsight, I realise that I was fortunate that this happened so that I could be close to friends and family.
 We got a puppy, bought a gorgeous new home, he was offered another new great job and we were planning our wedding.
 I know now that it was not me that made him happy.
-New things made him happy and that happiness was short lived.
+New things made him happy and that happiness was short-lived.

 After we moved, he started to blame me for us moving (despite the fact that we moved back for his job).
 This is when the silent treatment began.

-As somebody that wears their heart of their sleeve, I found the silent treatment incredibly unnerving.
-It would last hours, he would look angry and would stare at me whist I was begging him to tell me what was wrong….but he wouldn’t say a word.
+As somebody that wears their heart on their sleeve, I found the silent treatment incredibly unnerving.
+It would last hours, he would look angry and would stare at me whilst I was begging him to tell me what was wrong….but he wouldn’t say a word.
 By this point in our relationship, I would have to think about what to talk to him about before I spoke.
 If I asked him about his family, he’d get

 frustrated and tell me to talk to him about something that interested him.
-If I talked about my friends, he didn’t want to know as he didn’t get to know any of them.
-The few that he’d met he had been overtly loud and rude to, so I didn’t invite them round.
+If I talked about my friends, he didn’t want to know them as he didn’t get to know any of them.
+The few that he’d met he had been overtly loud and rude to, so I didn’t invite them around.
 He would blame me for not giving him enough attention and then spend hours locked in the bathroom ignoring me, only to start up an argument in the middle of the night, accusing me of not loving him enough as I’d had the audacity to go to sleep.
 This cycle got progressively worse and more frequent.

 We got married abroad, just the two of us.
 We also conceived our son whilst on honeymoon.
-To outsiders, my life couldn’t be more perfect – Great guy, wonderful house, well paid jobs and now a baby on the way after what seemed to be the dream wedding,
+To outsiders, my life couldn’t be more perfect – Great guy, wonderful house, well-paid jobs and now a baby on the way after what seemed to be the dream wedding,

-Sex was a big a trigger for him.
+Sex was a big trigger for him.
 If I dared to say No, I would get the silent treatment and subsequently the blame.
 I quickly realised that it made my life easier to say Yes and be compliant.

 After we got married and I fell pregnant, it was as though a booster switch had been flicked and the abuse escalated quickly.
 I now understand that this is more common than you might think as I was vulnerable but at the time, I simply couldn’t understand it.
 I just knew that I quickly began to feel “trapped”.